ctfpilot/ci/README.md

 ### CLA Assistant

-This workflow contains the CLA Assistant bot used througout CTF Pilot.
+This workflow contains the CLA Assistant bot used throughout CTF Pilot.

 It is setup to contain sensible defaults, but requires the `repository` input to be specified.